titan-data/zfs-linuxkit/README.md

 ## Testing the Docker Image

-This repository also contains LinuxKit configuration files for building a LinuxKit image, that is bootable as a VM and can load the zfs driver.
+This repository also contains LinuxKit configuration file templates for building LinuxKit images, which are bootable as a VM and can load the zfs driver.

 The linuxkit yml files included in this repository are templates.
-Run `test.sh` to generate the correct linuxkit yml files in `cache/`, which you can then run to test the docker images.
+When you run `build.sh`, it also generates the correct linuxkit yml files in `cache/`, as well as the LinuxKit VM images, which you can then run to test the docker images.

 The generated images have several options for loading the modules in the VM: